Hessisches Landesmuseum Darmstadt: Building

 The main building was begun in 1897 by Alfred Messel and inaugurated in 1906.
-The encyclopedic museum consists of several period rooms or experience spaces, a monumental entrance hall with the staircase in Palladian architecture, a Pompeian style wing (509 BC – 400 AD) for the ancient art, Romanesque corridors and chapels (900–1300) for the medieval treasure art, a Late Gothic hall (1350–1500) for the historical weapons, the Italian Renaissance Chiavenna room (c.
+The encyclopedic museum consists of several period rooms or experience spaces, a monumental entrance hall with a staircase in Palladian architecture, a Pompeian style wing (509 BC – 400 AD) for the ancient art (including Roman courtyard and Oceanus mosaic), Romanesque corridors and chapels (900–1300) for the medieval treasure art, a Late Gothic hall (1350–1500) for the historical weapons, the Italian Renaissance Chiavenna room (c.
 1580) for the Princely Treasury and corresponding open courtyards.
 The large east-wing Baroque hall Großer Saal with an imposing barrel vault is used for special exhibitions.
 This asymmetric agglomeration of architectural styles, according to the design philosophy "Form follows function", is embedded in a rather rigid grid.
 The south-east tower, containing the library, is based on the tower of an 18th century Baroque plan for the Residential Palace Darmstadt by Louis Remy de la Fosse, that was realized only partly.